Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Quick answer

 Yes — double-wall vacuum insulation is 130-year-old technology, and every tumbler on this list delivers the same 24-plus-hour cold retention as the Stanley Quencher.
-The Simple Modern Summit is our Best Overall Value: identical insulation performance, food-grade stainless steel, and 25+ color options, with the Amazon Basics tumbler as the no-frills budget pick.
+The Simple Modern Trek is our Best Overall Value: identical insulation performance, food-grade stainless steel, and 25+ color options, with the Owala FreeSip as the leakproof dual-mode alternative.

-See the Simple Modern Summit tumbler on Amazon
+See the Simple Modern Trek tumbler on Amazon

 Best Stanley Cup Alternatives on Amazon — Insulated Tumblers for Less